 To truly understand how Bilbo gets the Ring and its impact, consider the following:

-- Emphasize with Bilbo's perspective: Put yourself in Bilbo's shoes.
+- make clear with Bilbo's perspective: Put yourself in Bilbo's shoes.
 Lost, alone, and facing unknown dangers, the discovery of the Ring might seem like a stroke of luck.
 Consider how his initial relief at finding a means of escape could have blinded him to the true nature of the artifact.

 - Analyze the Riddles in the Dark chapter closely: This chapter is crucial to understanding the dynamic between Bilbo and Gollum, as well as the circumstances surrounding the Ring's acquisition.
 Pay attention to the language used by Tolkien to describe the Ring and its effect on Gollum.
 Notice how Bilbo uses his wit and courage to outsmart Gollum, but also how he is subtly influenced by the Ring's power.